Azadehkhojandi/SpheroChallenges/challenge-1.md

 Teams will score by following this formula

-TotalScore=number of collected red token * number of collected green token *  number of collected blue token
+TotalScore = number of collected in color 1 token * number of collected in color 2 token *  number of collected in color 3 token * ... *  number of collected in color n token